szabgab/slides/python/pytest-fixtures.md

 ## Pytest CLI key-value store
 {id: pytest-cli-key-value-store}

+* This is a similar application - a file-base key-value store - where the data files is computed from the name of the program: `store.json`.
+* Runing two tests in parallel will make the tests collide by using the same data file.

 ![](examples/pytest/key-value-store/store.py)
 ![](examples/pytest/key-value-store/test_store.py)

 ## Pytest testing key-value store - environment variable
 {id: pytest-cli-testing-key-value-store}

+* We need to be able to set the name of the data file externally. e.g. Using an environment variable.

 ![](examples/pytest/key-value-store-testable/store.py)
 ![](examples/pytest/key-value-store-testable/test_store.py)